 A visit to Seattle wouldn’t be complete without a stroll through Pike Place Market.
 The local artisan stalls are perfect places to purchase unique, handmade gifts and unique food items to bring home.
 The flying salmon boys delight the crowds, or when we visited, cause local kids to squirm and drop the fish when it was thrown to them.
 Makes for some great videos.

-Nearby (down some stairs to an exit alley), is the recently cleaned Seattle Gum Wall.
-Yes, city authorities steam-cleaned the wall of 2,350 lbs of gum, but wads of newly masticated sticky goo quickly re-appeared – the Wall is Back.
+Near the Market, just down some stairs to an exit alley, is the highly Instagrammable Seattle Gum Wall.
+City authorities do periodically steam-clean the wall of its 2,350 lbs of gum, but wads of newly masticated sticky goo quickly re-appear as if by some gum-chewing fairy magic.
+Let’s just say it’s a unique attraction.

 Pin for Later